-The impact of this is that the Governors understand, through their assessment of the leadership and performance of the Headteacher, the areas of strength and development needs within the school as a whole, including children's progress, curriculum coverage, and the learning environment.
+The impact of this is that the Governors understand, through their assessment of the leadership and performance of the Headteacher during this global pandemic, the areas of strength and development needs within the school as a whole during this unprecedented time, including children's progress, curriculum coverage, and the learning environment.
 In addition, the different sources of data (what teachers say, what parents say, and what children say) available to the Governors enable them to develop an accurate picture of the school (see below for more detail as to the ways in which the Governors keep themselves informed of these matters).
-The Governors are by these means informed so as to enable them to challenge and support the Headteacher and therefore other relevant staff on how good practice within the school is being shared for the benefit of the whole school and how, in areas where there are development needs, those needs are being addressed.
+The Governors are by these means informed so as to enable them to challenge and support the Headteacher and therefore other relevant staff on how the school is responding to a rapidly changing picture during the pandemic, good practice within the school is being shared for the benefit of the whole school and how, in areas where there are development needs, those needs are being addressed.